Angelina-Wang/Angelina-Wang.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer science PhD student at Princeton University, advised by [Olga Russakovsky](https://www.cs.princeton.edu/~olgarus/).
 I also work with the [Center of Information Technology Policy](https://citp.princeton.edu/).
+I organize the [Bias in AI reading group](https://aifairness.cs.princeton.edu/) and co-organize the [Research Inclusion Social Event (RISE)](https://rise.cs.princeton.edu/) at Princeton.

 My research interests are in machine learning fairness and algorithmic bias.